wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/FeatureRequirements.md

   struct ErrorModel {
     let message: String
-    let retry: () -> AnyPublisher<LoadUserProfileViewState, Never>
+    let retry: () -> AnyPublisher<EditUserProfileViewState, Never>
+    let cancel: () -> AnyPublisher<EditUserProfileViewState, Never>
   }
 }
 ```

-The above view state is shaped a little differently than the examples found earlier in this article.
-We chose a `struct` as the primary Swift type for our view state because `UserData` should exist in _every_ state of the Editing View.
-We then have an inner `EditingState` that describes various Editing view states.
+Next, the editing functionality is moved into its own view state.
+This view state is shaped a little differently than the examples found earlier in this article.
+We chose a `struct` as the primary Swift type for our view state because `UserData` should be available to the Editing View in _every_ state.
+The view state also has an inner `EditingState` which describes various editing view states for the view.

 This is a great example of how flexible the VSM states can be to help you solve problems, and how you don't always have to use an `enum` for your view state.